-Section 75 category Details of evidence/information Religious belief The policy applies to all members of staff and service users fairly and consistently irrespective of which equality group they belong to.
-The service is open to Invest NI clients only.
+Section 75 category Details of evidence/information category

+Religious belief The policy applies to all members of staff and service users fairly and consistently irrespective of which equality group they belong to.
+The service is open to the wider business base across NI.
 There is no evidence to suggest that the policy will lead to an adverse impact on any of the categories.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

 Men and women generally As above

-Disability Any reasonable adjustments will be carried out on request.
-Our services are accessible to all.
+Disability Reasonable adjustments will be made if required.

 Dependants As above